khushboop09/Articles/test.md

 * * * * *

- do notsuffix enum names with Enum
+ do not suffix enum names with Enum

 ``` {.prettyprint .linenums .run .code-hscroll}
 // Don't